Kyriosity/read-write/README+/pencraft/README+/tech-authoring.md

 Listening to any lecture (live or recorded), course, or discussion can rescue you from stagnation.
 It forces you to accept other points of view and urges you to contend and generate your arguments mentally.

 > It's not an invitation to plagiarism - just the opposite.
-You may find that an idea is already covered, and put it in a source reference.
+You may find that an idea is already covered, and you can cite it in a source reference.

 ### Library